 Sparkling Wine and Wine Glass Guide for a Party

-Vacinations are complete; lockdown is over and you’re hosting a party!
-What bubbles should you buy and which wine glasses should you use?
+Vaccinations are complete; lockdown is over and you’re hosting a party!
+What bubbles should you buy to celebrate?

 Here is SommWine’s Sparkling Wine Guide to three of the most popular sparkling styles; Prosecco, Cava, and Champagne.
 We’ll share what they taste like and why, what budget you will spend, and a couple of suggestions for awe-inspiring wines within the category to impress your friends!

 Sparkling Wine Guide

 We will do our best below to explain the most important Prosecco labelling terms to make your purchases easier.
 But Italians LOVE to complicate wine labels.
 Good luck!

 Prosecco wines are from the Veneto and Friuli-Venezia-Giulia regions of Northern Italy.

 Flavour Profile: Consumers love these lightly fruity wines that have aromas of fresh honeydew melon and white flowers.
 These wines offend no one.